isgasho/git-credential-1password/README.md

 **Note**: Currently only installation from source is supported, so you must have `go` and `make` installed.

+### Dependencies

+To use this helper you need to install the 1password cli tool ([download](https://support.1password.com/command-line-getting-started/#set-up-the-command-line-tool)) and of course git.
+You also need to setup the cli tool with your 1password account ([guide](https://support.1password.com/command-line-getting-started/#get-started-with-the-command-line-tool)).

+### Arch Linux

+On Arch Linux the following packages are available at the AUR:

+- `git-credential-1password-git`: Builds the current `main` branch
+- `git-credential-1password-dev-git`: Builds the current `develop` branch

+### From Source

 ```shell script
 git clone https://github.com/develerik/git-credential-1password.git
 cd git-credential-1password